krevis/MIDIApps/Documentation/MIDIMonitor/Source/README.txt

 	A framework containing a Cocoa "disclosable" view -- one that can be shown and hidden by the user on demand.

+* Configurations

+	Contains .xcconfig files used to coordinate build settings across all the Xcode projects.

 * Scripts

 	Contains a script to build the final ("install") version of MIDI Monitor.